 4. Create an “Excitement List” (My Favorite Bedtime Routine Idea)

 Although many experts and gurus encourage you to end your day with a nightly gratitude practice, I’ve found a different tactic that, I believe is even more powerful.

-But at the end of your day, your goal is to prime yourself for the following morning and ensure that you wake up with the energy, motivation, and enthusiasm you need to pursue your dreams.
+When bedtime strikes, my goal is to prime myself for the following morning and ensure I wake up with the energy, motivation, and enthusiasm I need to conquer my day.

 About 15 minutes before bed, after you’ve finished your planning and reflecting for the day (more on those in a minute), take 3-5 minutes to write down the things for which you are most excited about the following day.

 What’s happening the following day that you can’t wait to take part in?